Best Online Safety Programs For Seniors

 Can online safety software slow down my computer?

-Most modern programs run quietly in the background without causing slowdown problems.
-However, you might notice a slight slowdown on ancient computers, but the difference is hardly noticeable in most cases.
+Most modern programs operate quietly in the background without causing any slowdown.
+However, on older computers, you might notice a slight decrease in performance, though it’s usually subtle.

 How much should I spend on online safety software?